Posted on March 18, 2021 | Branding

 Lazy loading is a process that defers the loading of non-vital assets, such as videos and images, at page load time.
 These critical resources will instead load only when users need them.

 Your business website can stand to benefit from lazy loading.
-When you apply this technique on your website, you cut down initial page load time, system resource usage, and page weight — all of which can positively affect performance.
+When you apply this technique to your website, you cut down initial page load time, system resource usage, and page weight — all of which can positively affect performance.

 If you’re running your website on WordPress, you can use a3 Lazy Load plugin, a free plugin that enables you to lazy load your images for free.